 As Scientists we will:-*

-Continue with our our exciting topic ‘Changing Materials’.
+Continue with our exciting new topic ‘Forces and Movement’.

 * Tap and clap Scientific vocabulary linked to our theme.

 * Draw diagrams with labels to represent our research.

 Identify forces such as push, pull, twist, turn and gravity.